 \section{Abstract}

-Cyber-physical systems increasingly rely on Foundational Models such as Large Language Models (LLMs) and Vision-Language Models (VLMs) to increase autonomy through enhanced perception, inference, and planning.
-However, these models also introduce new types of errors, such as hallucinations, overgeneralizations, and context misalignments, resulting in incorrect and flawed decisions.
+Cyber-physical systems increasingly rely on foundational models, such as Large Language Models (LLMs) and Vision-Language Models (VLMs) to increase autonomy through enhanced perception, inference, and planning.
+However, these models also introduce new types of errors, such as hallucinations, over-generalizations, and context misalignments, resulting in incorrect and flawed decisions.
 To address this, we introduce the concept of Cognition Envelopes, designed to establish reasoning boundaries that constrain AI-generated decisions while complementing the use of meta-cognition and traditional safety envelopes.
 As with safety envelopes, Cognition Envelopes require practical guidelines and systematic processes for their definition, validation, and assurance.
-In this paper we introduce the concept of a Cognition Envelope within the life-critical domain of small autonomous Uncrewed Aerial Systems deployed on Search and Rescue missions.
-We describe an LLM/VLM-supported pipeline for dynamic clue analysis and a Cognition Envelope based on probabilistic reasoning and resource analysis.
-We experimentally evaluate the approach, comparing the correctness of decisions made by our Clue Analysis Pipeline, with and without Cognition Envelope oversight.
-Finally, we synthesize lessons learned and identify an initial set of key software engineering challenges for systematically designing, implementing, and validating Cognition Envelopes for AI-supported decisions in cyber-physical systems.
+In this paper we describe an LLM/VLM-supported pipeline for dynamic clue analysis within the domain of small autonomous Uncrewed Aerial Systems deployed on Search and Rescue (SAR) missions, and a Cognition Envelope based on probabilistic reasoning and resource analysis.
+We evaluate the approach through assessing decisions made by our Clue Analysis Pipeline in a series of SAR missions.
+Finally, we identify key software engineering challenges for systematically designing, implementing, and validating Cognition Envelopes for AI-supported decisions in cyber-physical systems.